Prof9/PixelPet/README.md

 ### Serialize-Palettes
 ```
-Serialize-Palettes
+Serialize-Palettes [--append/-a]
 ```

 Serializes all palettes currently in the workbench to the workbench bytestream.
-The previous workbench bytestream is discarded.
 Each color is serialized in accordance with its current color format; for instance, a 15-bit color palette is serialized as 2 bytes per color.
 The palettes are serialized in the order that they were added to the workbench.

+If `--append` is present, then the serialized palettes are appended to the current workbench bytestream.
+Otherwise, the current workbench bytestream is discarded first.

 ### Deserialize-Tileset
 ```
-Deserialize-Tileset <image-format> [--tile-count/-tc <count>] [--offset/-o <count>]
+Deserialize-Tileset [--append/-a] [--tile-count/-tc <count>] [--offset/-o <count>]
 ```

 Deserializes a tileset from the workbench bytestream.
-The tiles are added to the existing workbench tileset, and the same tile width/height is used.
+The same tile width/height is used as the existing workbench tileset.
+If `--append` is present, then the tiles are added to the existing workbench tileset; otherwise, the current tileset is discarded.

 The `<image-format>` parameter specifies the bitmap format that is used.
 By default this command will begin deserializing from the start of the workbench bytestream until the end; however, the `--offset` option can be used to specify the starting address, and `--tile-count` can be used to specify the number of tiles that should be read.
 PixelPet will read tiles from the workbench bytestream until the number of tiles specified by `--tile-count` is reached, or the end of the bytestream is reached; whichever comes first.